All fuel-powered cars produce emissions directly from their exhausts.

 Volkswagen T-Roc – 111g/km CO2

 Family buyers would've flocked to the Golf in the past, they're now more likely to look at the Volkswagen T-Roc compact SUV.
-They'll have little to complain about, too, because the T-Roc has all the reassuring build quality and on-board technology you'd expect from a VW, in a desirable small SUV package.
-Most of the smaller engines available for the T-Roc have clean exhaust emissions but the 2.0-litre TDI diesel engine would be our pick.
-This unit has enough grunt for motorway driving but a tiny appetite for fuel so you can go miles between refills.
+They'll have little to complain about too, because the T-Roc has all the reassuring build quality and on-board technology you'd expect from a VW in a desirable small SUV package.
+Most of the T-Roc's smaller engines have low exhaust emissions but the 2.0-litre TDI diesel engine would be our pick.
+This unit has enough grunt for motorway driving but a tiny appetite for fuel so you can go many miles between refills.

 Check out used Volkswagen T-Roc cars or read our Volkswagen T-Roc review